Conventional Cabinets & VOCs

 This is often the top pick for many in the high-end green market.

+v.
+Taylor Made Cabinets offers custom no added formaldehyde cabinets, with plywood boxes and solid wood drawers and doors.
+Their MDF is made without formaldehyde.

 vi.
-Taylor Made Cabinets offers no added formaldehyde cabinets, with plywood boxes and solid wood drawers.

-vii.
-Royal Cabinets makes a line called Green Leaf that has no added formaldehyde and low-VOC finishes.
+Royal Cabinets makes a line called Green Leaf that is made with no added formaldehyde materials (solid wood fronts are an option) and low-VOC finishes.

 4. Fully Custom-Made Cabinets

-Purebond plywood is made of “soy glue” which for some people is prefered over regular plywood.
+Purebond plywood is made of “soy glue” which for some people is preferred over regular plywood.
+Not all chemically sensitive people do well with this.

 My cabinets, pictured, are custom made with solid wood on the doors/face.
 MgO was used for the boxes (a highly unusual choice!).
 IKEA ready-made metal drawers were used with MgO as the base of the drawer.